highlightjs/cdn-release/README.md

 ### A note on the Git branches here

-Note: The `master` branch here includes beta releases.
+Note: The `main` branch here includes beta releases.
 If you're looking for the latest stable release code you want either one of the `stable` branches:

 - [10-stable][10-stable] - The latest supported and maintained releases.
-- [9-stable][9-stable] - The prior major version.  ([you probably do not want this](https://github.com/highlightjs/highlight.js/blob/master/SECURITY.md))
+- [9-stable][9-stable] - The prior major version.  ([you probably do not want this](https://github.com/highlightjs/highlight.js/blob/main/SECURITY.md))

 [1]: https://cdnjs.com/libraries/highlight.js
 [2]: http://www.jsdelivr.com/#!highlight.js